 Release First is not a replacement for existing methodologies — it's a lens that supplements them by focusing on one question: Can we release right now?
 If the answer is no, that gap is your biggest risk.

 Shipping drives revenue and sustains the business.
-Shipping new products in a timely manner and providing subsequent updates are critical.
 If we can't ship, we can't deliver value.
-So why is it so hard?
+So what are we doing about it?

-We invest in project management practices and tools: Gantt charts, task lists, burn-down charts, Jira, Trello, GitHub projects, Notion, Asana, MS Project, and more.
-Things appear to progress well.
+- Use tools: We invest in project management tools — Gantt charts, task lists, burn-down charts, Jira, Trello, GitHub projects, Notion, Asana, MS Project, and more.
 Issues get checked off.
 The burn-down chart tracks the line.

 In spite of our best efforts, projects often ship late due to:

-• Unanticipated feature requests and integration problems that catch everyone off guard
+- Unanticipated feature requests that catch everyone off guard

-Perhaps the most damaging scenario is when we don't find out we are in trouble until near the end of the planned development cycle.
+The most damaging scenario: we don't find out we're in trouble until near the end of the planned development cycle.

 Complexity Creates Uncertainty

-Modern connected products are complex.
-They contain advanced electronics, complex software, large amounts of data storage, and network connectivity.
-While we used to understand and touch most of the system, we now only directly create or interact with a small part of it.
+Modern connected products are complex — advanced electronics, layered software, large data stores, and network connectivity.
+We used to understand and touch most of the system.
+Now we directly create or interact with only a small part of it.

 What does all this complexity produce?
 Uncertainty.
 We cannot absolutely predict how things will go, what problems we will encounter, and how long things will take.